Tianyibian/cse15l-lab-reports/lab_report_2.md

  - The code to accomplish this task. <br />
 ![Image](Screenshot 2023-04-23 222744.png)
 ![Image](Screenshot 2023-04-23 222846.png)
- - For my code, the handle request method has been called, which detect the string after the equal sign, and retrn a new line of containing that string.<br />
+ - For my code, the handle request method has been called, which detect the string after the equal sign, and retrn a new line containing all the preivous strings plus that new line of string.<br />
  - The screen shots of my code running in the web server. <br />
  ![Image](Screenshot 2023-04-23 222933.png)
  ![Image](Screenshot 2023-04-23 223214.png)